 This compound is present in a few other plants as well.
 It can also be found in flatulence, bad breath, and Sauv Blanc wine.

+a.
 Type of Basil – Boxwood

 This variety of basil reportedly grown in France is said to smell strongly of cat urine.
 Boxwood basil indeed looks like a box with its symmetrical shape.
 This variety of basil has tiny leaves and a very strong odor.